britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Message processing {#protocol-processing}

 Once a transport is established, any server may validly send a message with any content to any other server.
+A client may send messages containing queries to servers, and a server may sent messages containing anything other than queries to clients.

-Upon receipt of a message, a server parses it, and:
+Upon receipt of a message, a server or client parses it, and:

 - notes the token on the message.
-If present, the token MUST be present on any messages sent in reply to this message.
+This token MUST be present on any messages sent in reply to this message.
 - processes any capabilities present, replacing the set of capabilities known for the peer with the set present in the message.
 If the present